Scholarships & Awards

-The graduate students in our department are teacher-scholars who receive ample support during their time at USF to grow into excellent and experienced instructors.
+The graduate students in our department are teacher-scholars who receive ample support during their time at the University of South Florida to grow into excellent and experienced instructors.
 We offer numerous opportunities for students to learn the art of teaching from both a theoretical and practical perspective.
-By offering numerous courses on pedagogy, mentorships, and teaching, the USF English department creates a general ethos of caring about teaching.
+By offering numerous courses on pedagogy, mentorships, and teaching, the USF Department of English creates a general ethos of caring about teaching.
 Our graduate students embrace their important roles as teachers.

 While all our graduate students will have a foundational base in college-level pedagogy, the department wants to recognize our students who have made it a focus of their graduate career to develop their pedagogical skills in a more robust manner.
 To this end, we will offer an Excellence in Teaching Award.

 To become stronger teachers, we believe in a holistic approach.
 Each award category, therefore, will consist of three distinct foci designed to help graduate students gain specific skills and practices in teaching: a) pedagogy-focused courses b) professional development and c) mentorships and observations.
 By participating in a range of options in each of these categories, students will then synthesize what they have learned and create their own online teaching portfolio.
 This portfolio will be assessed by a committee of professors under the leadership of the graduate director.

 We believe in a strong pedagogical foundation for our graduate students.
 Our teaching-focused courses provide students with both a theoretical framework and a practical emphasis on instructional strategies as they develop as college-level instructors.
 These courses are taught by our graduate faculty.

 Students MUST complete:

 Students MUST also complete one of the following courses:

 - CRW 6025 Practice in Teaching Creative Writing